-1. Drill holes into one of the ends of your line pole, in a cross pattern.
+1. Drill holes into one end of your line pole, in a cross pattern.
 (The ends are the same, so it doesn’t matter which one you do.)
 Ours are about 2 inches from the bottom pole, and then 5 inches above that.
 To determine how far apart to drill your holes, measure the inside of your tire.

-2. Set out your tire on a large garbage bag.
+2. Set out your tire on a large garbage bag or plastic sheeting.
 Mix your cement (we used a shovel and an inexpensive container that we bought at The Home Depot), making sure to follow the directions on the bag.
 We used the Quikrete brand, which dries pretty fast–within 24 hours we were ready to play!

-3. Shovel the mixed cement into the tire, spreading and evening it out as you go.
+3. Shovel the mixed cement into center of the tire, spreading and evening it out as you go.
 Set up a tall ladder right next to the tire (or something else you can steady the pole and keep it in place with).
-Push your pole with the rebar end first down into the cement, making sure it’s centered, and that the rebar is completely covered.
+Push the bottom of the pole with the rebar, end first down into the cement, making sure it’s centered, and that the rebar is completely covered.
 If you get cement on the tire, don’t worry–once it’s dry, you can scrape it right off.

 5. Let it dry!
-We added the kids’ names into the cement after 3-4 hours–don’t do it right away, you’ll need the cement to be semi-firm to hold.
+We added the kids’ names into the surface of the concrete after 3-4 hours–don’t do it right away, you’ll need the cement to be semi-firm to hold.
 My husband was the overseer of this part, and let the kids do it themselves.
 If I had to do it over again, I would just have him do it–it’s a lot more difficult for kids to do it, they generally aren’t strong enough to write it deep enough.
 If you have older kids, they could probably do it, but under 6 is a bit tricky.
 Even their handprints would be fun, if they want to do it themselves.

 6. After the cement is totally dry, clip the snap bolt onto the eye bolt at the top of the pole, and tie the rope onto the swivel portion of the snap bolt.
-You don’t have to use a snap bolt, but it makes it a lot easier if you want to remove the ball.
+You don’t have to use a snap bolt, but it makes it a lot easier if you want to remove the ball from the tetherball pole.